 In addition to telebehavioral health counseling sessions with students, satellite counselors will offer "virtual consultation" hours where students can consult briefly with a counselor about a specific, non-emergency concern or can learn more about mental health resources on campus.

-Email one of the counselors below and they will respond with a date/time and link for the virtual consultation
+Email one of the counselors below to schedule a virtual consultation.

-- Shiraz Karaa will be available on Wednesdays from 2:00 - 4:00PM.
-She can be reached at email@example.com.
+- Shiraz Karaa (Location: Mechanical Engineering) can be reached at

 Satellite locations improve accessibility for students by providing counseling in places where students spend most of their time.
 Placing a counselor in an academic department helps to destigmatize mental health and may serve those who might hesitate to go to our central location for counseling.
 We hope to reach students who might not have otherwise sought out services.
 Additionally, faculty and staff will have convenient access to counselors for consultation about a student of concern.